Zebra loach: Physical Description

 The first description of B. striata was published in 1920 by Indian Zoologist C R Narayan Rao, stating that:"The color of this Loach is most beautiful.
 The body is diversified by broad dark and narrow yellow bands, which from behind the nape form oblique hoops directed backwards."
 The fish takes on a fusiform shape, with a body approximately as tall as their heads are long.
 They have an inferior positioned mouth lined by 4 pairs of barbels, and while they are sexually dimorphic, the differences are subtle – females tend to be larger, reaching sexual maturity at a size of approximately 6.15 cm from the tip of the snout to the end of the tail.
-The largest zebra loach was recorded at 9.5cm (3.74") from the tip of its snout to the base of the tail.
+In addition, males have enlarged pectoral fins.
+The largest zebra loach recorded was 9.5cm (3.74") from the tip of the snout to the base of the tail.
 Some are found with variations in their striping, taking on twisted or reticulated patterns.